Cuxi/test-factorial/README.md

 # README

-This README would normally document whatever steps are necessary to get the application up and running.

-Things you may want to cover:
+This is a test application for making a CRUD of contacts with an user authentication.

+To run this app:

-* Ruby version
+* Install Ruby 2.6.6

-* System dependencies

-* Configuration
+* Install Rails 6.0.3

-* Database creation

-* Database initialization

-* How to run the test suite

-* Services (job queues, cache servers, search engines, etc.)

-* Deployment instructions
+* Install PostgreSQL

-* ...
+* Run bundle install

+Then run rails server to run the app in localhost.
+To see how it runs go to https://test-factorial.herokuapp.com/